selfagency/vsc-one-click-sfc/README.md

 Creates a blank Vue single file component in the folder of your choosing.

-- Capitalizes component names and converts camel_case to PascalCase.
+- Capitalizes component names and converts snake_case to PascalCase.
 - Checks if the component name you've chosen is a known HTML tag and, if so, prepends it with `Custom`.
 - Generates a random component name if you don't feel like coming up with one.
 - Inserts component name into template.